angelmtenor/DL-potential-dishes/README.md

     ```

-## 4. Analysis and possible improvements
+## Analysis of results and & Future Work

 The best model obtained, based on transfer learning with a pretrained MobileNet, achieved accuracies between 89-92% on the validation set.
 Less than 80% of accuracy was obtained with smaller custom convolutional models without transfer learning.